bytedance/SALMONN/README.md

 ## 🔥 News

-- [10-08] ✨ We release **the model checkpoint** and **the inference code** for SALMONN!
+- [10-08] ✨ We release **the model checkpoint** and **the inference code** for SALMONN !

 ## 🌟 Structure

 The model architecture of SALMONN is shown below.
 A window-level Q-Former is used as the connection module to fuse the outputs from a Whisper speech encoder and a BEATs audio encoder as augmented audio tokens, which are aligned with the LLM input space.
 The LoRA adaptor aligns the augmented LLM input space with its output space.
-The text prompt is used to instruct SALMONN to answer open-ended questions about the general audio inputs and the answers are in the LLM text responses.
+The text prompt is used to instruct SALMONN to answer open-ended questions about the general audio inputs, and the answers are in the LLM text responses.

 <div align=center><img src="resource/structure.png" height="100%" width="75%"/></div>